 Keep reading to know more.

-“Correct” is derived from a Latin word and “Right” is the same as well.
+“Correct” is derived from a Latin word, and “Right” is the same.
 Both of them are considered synonymous with each other.

 One can use them with facts, methods, etc. As “correct” and “right” mean that they have no mistakes.
 However, don’t use “correct” for people, instead use “right”.

-For example: If you want to say to someone who you think is right, you should say “you are right” and not “you are correct”.
+For example, If you want to say to someone you think is right, you should say, “You are right, ” not “You are correct.”

-Moreover, “correct” is used with something which is a fact, and “right” is used when you think what someone is talking about is right.
+Moreover, “correct” is used with something that is a fact, and “right” is used when you think what someone is talking about is right.

 Examples: